rotexsoft/slim-skeleton-mvc-app/documentation/MVCFUNCTIONALITY.md

 1. **renderLayout($file_name, array $data=['content'=>''])**
 2. and **renderView($file_name, array $data=[])** ).

-The layout and view files for your application only need be written in php (only html, css, js and php code expected), no need to learn any new templating language or syntax.
+The layout and view files for your application only need be written in php (i.e. only html, css, js and php code expected), no need to learn any new templating language or syntax.

 * **`renderLayout($file_name, array $data=['content'=>'Content should be placed here!']):`** for rendering the layout file for your application.
 This file should contain the overall html structure for all your website's